-The Sandhill Cranes begin arriving in Arizona in

-late September and remain until the middle of March when their return migration to nesting areas begins.
-Wintering areas selected by cranes feature shallow- water roosting areas with low or no vegetation.
-The Willcox Playa and Whitewater Draw offers excellent roosting areas.
+The Sandhill Cranes begin arriving in Arizona in late September and remain until the middle of March when their return migration to nesting areas begins.
+Wintering areas selected by cranes feature shallow-water roosting areas with low or no vegetation.
+The Willcox Playa, including near Cochise Lake, and Whitewater Draw offer excellent roosting areas.
 Cranes typically overwinter in areas close to fields, with a preference for harvested fields of corn or other grain crops.
 The cranes leave their roosting areas in early morning, usually around sunrise, and fly to feeding areas where they spend three to four hours.